Serial killer who took 10 women's lives executed in Florida

 "I had to study this guy," she said.
 "I had to learn who he was, what made him tick.
 If I did the wrong move, could it end my life?
 So literally, the night before I wrote a suicide note out, and now I was in a position where I had to save my life."

 Investigators were baffled by the trail of bodies Long left in the Tampa Bay area.
 Artiss Ann Wick was the first woman killed, in March 1984.
+Nine victims followed.

 Law enforcement had few clues until Noland told her story.

-Noland said Wednesday that she planned to sit in the front row in the room where witnesses watched executions.
-She said she wanted to hear Long's final words, though she wouldn't be able to address him.
+Noland said Wednesday that she wanted to hear Long's final words even though she wouldn't be able to address him.

-But if she could, it would be this, she said: "I would say 'Thank you for choosing me and not another 17-year-old girl.'"
+But if she could, it would be this, she had said: "I would say 'Thank you for choosing me and not another 17-year-old girl.'"

 "Another 17-year-old girl probably wouldn't have been able to handle it the way that I have," she said.